 The GTAA's Audit Committee has adopted a policy for the pre-approval of non-audit services provided by the GTAA's external auditor, which also includes a list of prohibited non-audit services.
 The policy requires that the Audit Committee pre-approve all non-audit services provided to the GTAA by the external auditor.
 The Audit Committee has delegated the pre-approval of non-audit services to the Chair or any member of the Audit Committee between meetings of the Audit Committee.

-During 2020, PricewaterhouseCoopers LLP performed non-audit services relating to GTAA's income tax returns, security filings and Canada Emergency Wage Subsidy ("CEWS") calculation reviews, as discussed above in "Tax Fees" and "Audit Fees".
-No non-audit services were performed in 2021.
+During 2023, PricewaterhouseCoopers LLP performed non-audit services relating to GTAA's income tax returns and security filings as discussed above in "Tax Fees" and "Audit Fees".

 10. Additional Information